Patagosaurus: Paleoecology

 Patagosaurus was uncovered in the Jurassic Cañadón Asfalto Formation, originally thought to be Middle or Late Jurassic, but found recently to be Late Early Jurassic (Middle Toarcian) in age.
 The Chacritas Member hosted and hypersaline and alkaline lake similar to modern Lake Magadi in Kenya, while nearby environments where developed in a similar way to modern Waimangu Volcanic Rift Valley of New Zealand, with nearby volcanic influence of the Chon Aike ProvinceThe holotype of Manidens comes from the Chacritas Member of the Cañadón Asfalto Formation.
 This member is mostly made of two major depositional settings: lacustrine and fluvial deposits, that have intervals of tuffaceous materials, suggesting this environments coevolved with volcanic activity.
 Palustrine littoral environments levels are seen at Cerro Cóndor and Estancia Fossati, characterized by the presence of lacustrine limestones interbedded with shales, tuffs and sandstones.
 The lacustrine section has been called the "Chacritas Paleolake", and seems to have been a rather saline or even hypersaline hydrologically closed pan lake, shallow in deep, with marginal zones and palustrine subenvironments made of low-energy ramp-like margins.
 This unit preserves a large variety of flora and fauna.
 Directly below the formation is a layer of ash, indicating a nearby volcano.
 Floral composition was made of Lycophytes, Equisetales, Ferns, Conifers, Bennettitales and Peltaspermales, all along abundance of charcoal particles, suggest frequent Wildfires and/or Forest fires.
 Deep lacutrine bodies show abundance of Charales.
 The fauna is dominated by tetrapods, ranging from aquatic amphibians to terrestrial turtles, mammals and dinosaurs.
 The sole amphibian known is Notobatrachus; turtles are represented by a distinct form that was named Condorchelys; mammals are known from a few genera, including Argentoconodon, Asfaltomylos and Henosferus; multiple dinosaurs have been identified, including the Heterodontosaur Manidens, sauropods Volkheimeria, Bagualia, Patagosaurus and a few other genera, and theropods include the related Piatnitzkysaurus and Condorraptor, as well Asfaltovenator & Eoabelisaurus.

 Despite coexisting with multiple other sauropod taxa, Patagosaurus was able to avoid direct competition with them, as its tooth morphology differed substantially from coeval sauropod taxa, a feature indicative of significant dietary niche partitioning in its ecosystem.
+The thinner enamel of Patagosaurus may be related to its consumption of more abrasive vegetation.